Top 13 books every CTO should read

 Author: Eric Ries

-Eric Ries is many things — a blogger, entrepreneur, innovator, and a visionary.
-Also known as the ‘software guy’, Eric Ries founded the Lean Startup theory, which is aimed at shortening product development cycles to improve marketing functions.
+Eric Ries is a blogger, entrepreneur, innovator, and visionary.
+Also known as the ‘software guy’, Ries founded the Lean Startup method to shorten product development cycles to improve marketing functions.

 highlight boxes icon